AllenSpaces/super-installer/README.md

         "cargo build --release",
     },  -- Or use a single string: execute = "make"

+    -- Primary plugin name (optional)
+    -- Use this if the require name differs from the extracted name primary = "custom-plugin-name",

     -- Plugin configuration (optional)
     -- Method 1: config as table (automatically calls plugin.setup(config))
     config = {